farrell0/My_AppD_ResourceKits/README.md

 This is a personal blog where I post programs, data files, other (a Resource Kit), used in the delivery of serveral "Lunch and Learns" using the Cisco/AppDynamics full stack observability platform.

 vers.
-0.6.alpha - -  Python single page Web app, additional readers and writers, MongoDB in a 2-node replica set
+0.6.alpha - -  Python single page Web app, MongoDB database in a 2-node replica set, additional readers and writers, and more.

 >Problem Statement:
+>
->The customer complains that the public Web site is slow.
+>Your customer complains that the public Web site is slow.
 Find the root cause, and fix it.
 >
 >Resource Kit contents:
 >